 If you like the idea of a single device for music playing but also want/use a fitness tracker, the B-Trainer makes a lot of sense.
 While it isn’t specifically designed for swimming, it still does the job well.
 That being said, if swimming is the only activity you do this might not be the best choice.
 If you are an athlete or person that enjoys running, going to the gym, cycling, and more, you’ll get a lot of use from this device.

 Some Final Thoughts

 Listening to music while swimming is an incredible experience.
-Not only do earbud style headphones offer water protection for your ears, but it can help you to focus or drown out the noise from others in the pool.
+Not only do earbud-style headphones offer water protection for your ears, but they can help you to focus or drown out the noise from others in the pool.
 Many companies sell so-called waterproof headphones that only end up breaking after a few uses or have terrible sound quality.
 Save yourself some money and frustration by trying one of these 3 devices instead.